fermyon/developer/content/spin/ai-sentiment-analysis-api-tutorial.md

 ### Dependencies

 The above installation script automatically installs the latest SDKs for Rust (which will enable us to write Serverless AI applications in Rust).
-However, some of the Serverless AI examples are written using TypeScript/Javascript and Python.
+However, some of the Serverless AI examples are written using TypeScript/Javascript, Python and TinyGo.
 To enable Serverless AI functionality via TypeScript/Javascript and Python, please ensure you have the latest TypeScript/JavaScript and Python template installed:

 **TypeScript/Javascript**